PostDispatchInteractive/river-gauges/README.md

 Where does it live?
 -------------------

-The scrapers live in this directory:
+The scraper lives in this directory:

 * `/home/newsroom/scrapers/river-gauges/`

-The scraped data is then saved into two JSON files:
+The scraped data is then saved into one JSON file:

 * `/home/newsroom/graphics.stltoday.com/public_html/data/weather/river-gauges/local_river_gauges.json`
-* `/home/newsroom/graphics.stltoday.com/public_html/data/weather/river-gauges/river_gauge_records.json`

 The map itself lives in this directory: